droglenc/FSAWs/README.md

 Contact me with questions by sending a friendly e-mail to <dogle@northland.edu>.

 ## Usages
-The functions in this package have been used in the following publications:
+The functions in this package, when they were part of the **FSA** package, have been used in the following publications:

 * Ogle DH, Winfield IJ.
 2009.
 Ruffe length-weight relationships with a proposed standard weight equation.
 North American Journal of Fisheries Management 29:850-85.
 * Sulun S, Baskurt S, Emiroglu O, Giannetto D, Tarkan AS, Agdamar S, Gaygusuz O,  Dorak Z, Aydin H, Dicek A.  2014.
 Development of empirical standard weight equation for Pursak chub _Squalius pursakensis_, an endemic cyprinid of Northwest Anatolia.
 Turkish Journal of Zoology.